DixCar/CodeX/docs/quickstart.md

 <%@ include view='dixDIXPrefManagement' %>
 ```

-!> Above code is mandatory to use with any campaign within _AdobeCampaign_
+p> Above code is mandatory to use with any campaign within _AdobeCampaign_